asimjb1200/SummerProgramApp/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Thank you to everyone who's ideas contributed to this